aideedh/CreativityWebsite/README.md

 ---

 This is not a serious attempt -  Im doing this with a severe lack of sleep after miderms just to finish it in 1-2 days

+(This isn't mobile friendly at all, don't blame me 😭)